troelsim/sinatra-json/public/api_doc.md

  -  `GET /owners` returns a list of all owners.
 A list of specific `id`'s     can be supplied as an array in the query string:
     `GET /owners?ids[]=1&ids[]=3&ids[]=5`.
-    This is useful if the client wants all owners belonging to a specific     company.
+    This is useful if the client wants all owners belonging to a specific     company, and ember data uses this approach.
  -  `GET /owners/<id>` returns the owner with id `<id>`.
  -  `GET /owners/<id>/passport.pdf` returns the owner's passport as a PDF     file if it exists, otherwise 404.
  -  `POST /owners` creates a new owner using the given JSON data.